DigiMancer3D/3DChangesPerspectives/Rumble_Overview/Readme.md

-## The available files that were also shown or used in 3D Changes Perspectives' episode of the RumbleStudio Overview
+## The available files that were also shown in or used in 3D Changes Perspectives' episode of the RumbleStudio Overview

 ### Look in each sub-folder for the objects, download them to use them.